"The Self Illusion" with Bruce Hood (BSP 88)

 In this interview we discuss the evidence for these conclusions and their implications.

-Click here for detailed show notes and to learn more about Books and Ideas.
+Click here for detailed show notes and to learn more about more free episodes of Books and Ideas.

 Why Play is Essential to Brain Health with Dr. Stuart Brown (BSP 60)